jlmantov/type-graphql-api/Readme.md

    - add [cors](https://www.npmjs.com/package/cors) as middleware to express

-3. Authorization: an email link is activated - the client/browser is unknown, there's no entry conditions, like assuming a cookie is set or something - starting point is the uuid in that email-link.
+3. Authorization: an email link is activated.
+The client/browser is unknown, there's no entry conditions, like a cookie or something - starting point is the uuid in that email-link.
    - create a cookie with resetToken (timeout is 3 minutes from the link is activated)
-   - GET presents an Input Form to type password twice - 'Update' button is enabled when the typed in values meet credentials (are equal)
+   - GET presents an Input Form to type password twice - 'Update' button is enabled when the password credentials are met (for now, typed values are equal)
    - create an XMLHttpRequest, send password to POST endpoint through that XMLHttpRequest-dialog
      - CORS options ensure that POST only receives request from one known domain: localhost:4000
      - cookie options ensure that the token is 'read-only' to javascript (httpOnly=true) and the cookie is only sent to the site where it originated (SameSite=Strict)